Skip to main content Skip to footer

 A retail media network is the platform a retailer uses to sell and manage advertising across its digital and in-store environments.

-On-site (ecommerce placements), off-site (data-powered targeting across external channels), and in-store (digital screens and physical activations).
+On-site (e-commerce placements), off-site (data-powered targeting across external channels), and in-store (digital screens and physical activations).

 Because it uses first-party data, operates at the point of purchase, and links media exposure directly to sales outcomes.